 After the long schlep inside, I spotted the registration point surrounded by a pinkish glow as if once you’re signed in you get teleported up to explore the magic of “planet eMerge.”

 After typing in my name at the registration, I received my badge and was ready to get whisked up to that famed planet.

-I stopped by booths of three startups I earlier coached on improving their stories for the event pitch deck contest.
-I was happy to meet them in person after all those zoom talks, and glad to hear my inputs helped improve their decks and delivery.
+I stopped by the booths of three startups I earlier coached on improving their stories for the event pitch deck contest.
+I was happy to meet them in person after all those Zoom talks, and glad to hear my inputs helped improve their decks and delivery.

 After checking out other booths and meeting with friends, I attended a few talks including the main event “Attracting Talent & Creating More Opportunities in Miami-Dade County.”

-It’s a topic I feel strong about as I am also involved in various community initiatives to grow the tech talent in Miami - both as a professional and educator.
+It’s a topic I feel strongly about as I am also involved in various community initiatives to grow the tech talent in Miami - both as a professional and educator.

 Overall, I had a fun time meeting new people - all pushing their stories about new ways to solve problems.